Parent Company Animal Testing Explained

 It was a sad day for cruelty-free consumers when news broke of Estee Lauder’s acquisition of beloved cruelty-free makeup brand, Too Faced.

-Although Too Faced has made a statement saying they’ll always remain cruelty-free, but lots of us have chosen to stop supporting and buying from Too Faced because of the fact that their now parent company, Estee Lauder, continues to test on animals till this day!
+Although Too Faced has made a statement saying they’ll always remain cruelty-free, but lots of us have chosen to stop supporting and buying from Too Faced because now their parent company , Estee Lauder, continues to test on animals till this day!

 But what’s the big deal about parent company testing? and how does this affect your decision to go cruelty-free?